torarnehave1/Web-Content-Extractor/README.md

 4. **Preview/Raw Toggle**: Switch between rendered markdown and raw markdown
 5. **Copy**: Click "Copy Markdown" to copy to clipboard
 6. **Download**: Click "Download .md" to save as a markdown file

+Tip: If a site blocks server-side fetching, switch to "Paste HTML" mode and paste the page HTML.

 ### Example URLs to Test